aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/pdfsaveoptions/setimageresample/_index.md

 ---
 ## PdfSaveOptions.SetImageResample method

-Sets desired PPI(pixels per inch) of resample images and jpeg quality All images will be converted to JPEG with the specified quality setting, and images that are greater than the specified PPI (pixels per inch) will be resampled.
+Sets desired PPI(pixels per inch) of resample images and jpeg quality.
+All images will be converted to JPEG with the specified quality setting, and images that are greater than the specified PPI (pixels per inch) will be resampled.

 ```csharp
 public void SetImageResample(int desiredPPI, int jpegQuality)